Pittsburgh Panthers women's volleyball

 Pittsburgh Panthers women's volleyball is the NCAA Division I intercollegiate volleyball program of the University of Pittsburgh, often referred to as "Pitt", located in Pittsburgh, Pennsylvania, United States.
-The Pitt volleyball team competes in the Atlantic Coast Conference (ACC) and plays their home games in Fitzgerald Field House.
-Since the founding of the volleyball program in 1974, the Panthers have had a winning season all but four years, have one of the nation's top all-time winning percentages, have appearances in 23 national championship tournaments, and have won conference championships in 17 different seasons including eleven as a member of the Big East Conference and six since joining the ACC.
+The Pitt volleyball team competes in the Atlantic Coast Conference (ACC) and plays their home games in Victory Heights Arena.
+Since the founding of the volleyball program in 1974, the Panthers have had a winning season in all but four years, have one of the nation's top all-time winning percentages, have appearances in 24 national championship tournaments in which they have advanced to five national semifinals, and have won conference championships in 18 different seasons, including eleven as a member of the Big East Conference and seven since joining the ACC.

 History

 The beginning

 Pitt women's volleyball was founded in 1974 and was led during its first season by coach Mary Kromer who guided the team, originally nicknamed the Pantherettes, to a 14–3 record in their first year of existence.
 Perhaps more impressively, in the first year of the program, and despite the fact that two of the starters never played volleyball before, the team was invited to participate in the Eastern Association for Intercollegiate Athletics for Women (EAIAW) regional championship, where the team advanced to the quarterfinals.
 Kromer continued as coach for the programs second season, in which the team posted an 18–2 record and again appeared in the EAIAW regional championships.